 The Lesser of Two Evils

-Being new on the job, your task is to do everything and anything, and you should, because you can get away with messing up.
+As a rookie, your task is to do everything and anything, and you should because you can get away with messing up.
 Yup, being new on the job is the only time you are allowed to screw up (and still escape unscathed).

 Plus, you want to screw up when you have a supervisor watching over your every move, not when you are making decisions on behalf of your company two decades into your career.